 (b) the court orders that a decision about the matter is to be made by a creditors' decision procedure.

-(2) If the rules provide for an individual's creditors to make a decision about the remuneration of any person, they must provide that the decision is
+(2) If the rules provide for an individual's creditors to make a decision about the remuneration of any person, they must provide that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.